 Tell a powerful story and create a powerful movement

 If your product or service was involved in a powerful story, then tell it on all your social media platforms.
 Eventually, a sort of movement behind this story may materialize or you can create its own movement.
-The story should stand out as something that was charitable, inspirational, or emotional.
+The story should stand out as something charitable, inspirational, or emotional.
 For instance, as part of its social media marketing plan, an animal collar company posted on social media that for every cat or dog rescued and given a decent home and owner, they would provide free animal collars to the rescued animal.
-Eventually, law enforcement and animal rights groups began to coordinate with this company, keeping the company up-to-date on the latest successful rescues, to the point that people became very familiar with the brand name and features.
+Eventually, law enforcement and animal rights groups began to coordinate with this company, keeping the company up to date on the latest successful rescues, to the point that people became very familiar with the brand name and features.